 Latest Issue

-Explorations in Teacher Development: Volume 30 Issue 1 (Summer 2024)
+Explorations in Teacher Development: Volume 30 Issue 2 (Winter 2024)

-In this issue, first, Richard Arber examines the use of the passive voice in academic and scientific writing and considers its implications for EAP instructors.
-Arber’s article overviews common functions of the passive voice, discusses learner issues, and discusses recent corpus
+Tosh Tachino examines the use of the passive voice in academic and scientific writing, highlighting its implications for English for Academic Purposes (EAP) instructors.
+Tachino reviews common functions of the passive voice and discusses learner challenges, referencing recent corpus linguistics studies that indicate a shift towards more active constructions in some

 Click here to access this issue.